United Way’s annual community resource fair to return Saturday

 The Walk and Roll for Disability Awareness event was started by Adrienne and Sean Maloney in 2017 as a way to give back to the community and to provide an additional resource center for individuals and families searching for local special needs resources.
 The pair knows how difficult it can be to connect with local resources because their son was diagnosed with autism after his second birthday.

-Due to limited parking at the park, attendees of both events are asked to park in the Kmart Center parking lot just north of the park.
+Due to limited parking at the park, attendees of both events are asked to park in the former Kmart parking lot just north of the park.

 For more information about the resource fair, contact the United Way office at 530-743-1847 or visit www.yscunitedway.org and click on the “Events” tab.